SGOOP-d: Estimating kinetic distances and reaction coordinate dimensionality for rare event systems from biased/unbiased simulations: Theory

-Different candidate one-dimensional RCs are then ranked in terms of the number of metastable states they demarcate, and then in terms of the timescale separation (or the spectral gap) between the slow and fast modes as projected on any RC.
-The optimal RC maximizes both of these.
-We recently introduced a multi-dimensional version of SGOOP \cite{smith2018multi} which makes it possible to extend the dimensionality of the RC in SGOOP.
-Each additional RC component $\chi^{(i)},i\geq 2$ is constructed in a way that it captures features indiscernible in the previous components through a conditional probability factorization described in Sec. \ref{sec:sgoop_details}.
-This de-emphasizes the features already captured by the components so identified.
-With multiple iterations of the SGOOP protocol one can identify a multi-dimensional RC $\chi = \{ \chi^{(1)},\chi^{(2)},...\}$.
+Here we use SGOOP to induce a commute distance metric for complex high-dimensional systems that can be calculated from a combination of biased simulations and short unbiased trajectories.
 Assuming that a satisfactorily large number of components have been included in $\chi$, any two points $\{ \mathbf{x},\mathbf{x'}\} \in\Omega$ can then be mapped without substantial loss of information to its values in the $\chi$ space as $\{ \chi,\chi' \} $.
 Whether the dimensionality of the RC $\chi$ is indeed sufficient or not is a non-trivial question to answer, which we will address later in this section and in Sec. \ref{sec:results}.
-We can then reformulate Eq.~\ref{eq:cd} as
+With the RC optimized by SGOOP, we can then reformulate Eq.~\ref{eq:cd} as

-In the above equation we have made use of the mapping $\mathbf{x} \to \chi$ learnt from SGOOP, but otherwise it still needs the eigenvalues and eigenvectors of the transfer operator $\mathcal{T}$.
-In the final line we have introduced a superscript $(1)$ to indicate the case where the first RC $\chi^{(1)}$ learnt from SGOOP is indeed sufficient for the system at hand.
+In the above equation, we have made use of the mapping $\mathbf{x} \to \chi$ learned from SGOOP, but otherwise, it still needs the eigenvalues and eigenvectors of the transfer operator $\mathcal{T}$.
+In the final line, we have introduced a superscript $(1)$ to indicate the case where the first RC $\chi^{(1)}$ learned from SGOOP is indeed sufficient for the system at hand.
 In such a case, SGOOP yields a Maximum Caliber based rate matrix $K^{(1)}$ for transitions between grid points along suitably discretized $\chi^{(1)}$.
 Details of the construction of this rate matrix are described in Sec. \ref{sec:sgoop_details} while illustrative examples are provided in Sec. \ref{sec:results}.
 By diagonalizing the rate matrix $K^{(1)}$ we obtain the eigenvalues $k_1^{(1)}, k_2^{(1)},...$ and corresponding eigenvectors $\psi_1^{(1)}, \psi_2^{(1)},...$ to use in Eq. \ref{eq:d_comm2}.